Orang1s/DSAN_5550_Final/README.md

 3. **Model Performance:** While the low $R^2$ indicates difficulty in predicting the exact magnitude, but the model achieved a relatively good **Directional Accuracy**.
 It successfully captures the trend of air quality, making it a viable tool for directional early warning systems.

 ### Limitations & Future Work
-A key limitation was the spatial mismatch between data sources.
+A key limitation was the data source itself.
 I aggregated traffic for the entire city but compared it to specific AQI sensors.
 A traffic jam in Queens may not affect a sensor in Manhattan.
- - Future Work: This should be improved by using Geospatial Matching, pairing specific traffic counters with the nearest air quality monitor.
+ - Future Work: This should be improved by using Geospatial Matching, using specific traffic counters with the nearest air quality monitor.

 The model relies solely on ground-level sensors.
 It fails to account for pollution like smoke from other states.
  - Future Work: Incorporate other data to differentiate between locally generated pollution and regional transport.